-The success of a project depends on communication between the dev team and the customer or the stakeholder.
-The team needs to know how the product or feature is expected to work – this is specifically what the Acceptance Criteria in User Stories in Jira explains.
+The success of a project depends on communication between the dev team and the customer or stakeholder.
+The team needs to know how the product or feature is expected to work – which is specifically what the Acceptance Criteria in User Stories in Jira explains.

 What is the Acceptance Criteria?

 Every feature built by a dev team must meet a certain set of rules to satisfy the user and the customer.
 This set is what we call Acceptance Criteria.
 Ultimately, the goal of the Acceptance Criteria is to ensure that the team knows what to build before work starts.
 Additionally, Acceptance Criteria helps verify automated tests of the User Story.